MenneBos/skill-ovos-melody/Actions-Backlog.md

 Update config file met juiste pad, update ovos-skill-boot-finished, deze __init.py__\
 Include MANIFEST.in file met path naar sound bytes files

-?
+__Open Point\
-on windows a ssh client is running\
+Sound volume low after break of alarm with reamp up volume.
+Top ramping up\
-use sftp op windows cmdline: >sftp ovos@192.168.5.126\
+Set in config to false, still not stopping and bleep is still the standard\
-gebruikt ls for folder on service linux en lls for local op windows\
+Possible solution is to alter the defaults if mycroft.conf is not read.
+Look at ovos-skill-alert util folder and config.py __

-gebruikt cd for service en lcd for windows\
+Alternative solution:\
-verander melody met Jarvis what is it you are trying
+on windows a ssh client is running.
+Use sftp op windows cmdline: >sftp ovos@192.168.5.126.
+Gebruikt ls for folder on service linux en lls for local op windows\
-?
+Gebruikt cd for service en lcd for windows.
+Verander melody met Jarvis what is it you are trying/

 # 4. Bouw in melody een get request
 Gebruik de volgende code\